DavidOliver/device_categorizr/README.markdown

  * tv
  * desktop

-You are then able to change your XSLT template’s output based on your visitor’s device type.
+You are then able to change your XSLT templates’ output based on your visitor’s device type.

 ### Examples

-CSS, JavaScript, image sizes and HTML source order are all examples of things you may wish to alter based on the visitor’s device type.
+CSS, JavaScript, image sizes and HTML source order are all examples of things you may wish to alter based on your visitor’s device type.

 #### Image-sizing via JIT